The conversations you’ve been dreading,

 How it works

-Each session decodes one unwritten rule and gives you a safe space to practice it — so the next time you’re in the room, you already know what’s really going on.
+Each session decodes one unwritten rule and gives you a safe space to practice it — so the next time the conversation happens, you already know what’s really going on.

 Learn the unwritten rule